-Auxylate began its life as a melodic idea, composed in an iPhone app, while on the plane to Gran Canaria for a sunny winter vacation, in February, 2018.
+Auxylate (pronounced like “oscillate”) began as a melodic idea, composed in an iPhone app, while on the plane to Gran Canaria for a sunny winter vacation, in February 2018.

-As the devout music producer I am, I had prepared for my “in-flight” entertainment by downloading two music-making apps: the iOS recreation of the legendary Fairlight CMI sampler + another, to me unknown, music production app named Auxy.
+As a music producer, I had prepared for my “in-flight” entertainment by downloading two music-making apps: the iOS recreation of the legendary Fairlight CMI sampler + another, to me unknown, music production app named Auxy.

 Coming up with catchy melodies from scratch, happened so fast I wondered whether being on a plane, high in the sky, had brought me closer to divine inspiration?

 – with such an intuitive UI (user interface) a manual wasn’t needed to come up with a bassline so funky Bootsy Collins would approve with a “Yaaaaaabba-dabba-dooozy, Baba!”

 – and with sounds so fresh and stimulating – it instantly stirred my creative juices to a groovy cocktail of compositional flow and funk.

 I was an Auxy fanboy from day one.

 Creative challenge: Make a full track, on an iPhone

 So, as a creative challenge for myself, and a tribute to Auxy, I decided to: